rcazzara/seldovia/_people/Roe_Anna_Dartgige.md

 ---
 last_name: Roe
-maiden_name: Dartgige
+maiden_name: Dartigue
 first_name: Anna
+birth_date: 1877-04-18
-birth_location: France
+birth_location: Tours-sur-Meymont, France
 death_date: 1941-09-28
+death_location: Seldovia, Alaska
 cemetery_plot: 80
 source_file: Cemetery Directory
 ---
-**Anna Dartgige  Roe** is buried in the Seldovia City Cemetery in plot 80.
-The cause of death is unknown.
+**Anna DARTIGUE Roe** was born in Tours-sur-Meymont, France on April 18, 1877 to Antone Dartgige.
+She arrived in the US in 1919 and married John Roe in 1922 in Seward, Alaska.
+She died September 28, 1941 and is buried in the Seldovia City Cemetery in plot 80.

-Recorded in the City records Mrs. John (Anna) Roe.

-Her name is on a wooden marker.